TRENDMizzou/TREND-manual/examples/multiple/chest.md

 SVD extracts the time course of pulsation in MRI movie of ascending aorta in the chest, with plotting of PCs
 (Fig 5 and Movie S2 in [Xu J and Van Doren SR. Binding Isotherms and Time Courses Readily from Magnetic Resonance.
 Analytical Chemistry 2016 Aug 16;88(16):8172-8.](http://pubs.acs.org/doi/abs/10.1021/acs.analchem.6b01918))
+The red colored line traces time course of breating

 <video controls>